 Basic employment opportunities are available at CFAY, with dozens of jobs available at any given time along and a countless need for volunteers.
 Employers and volunteer organizations actively compete to attract employees, however the number of upper level, advanced skill, and supervisory positions are very limited.
 The majority of immediately accessible jobs are in the customer service, food service, and clerk fields.
 The FFSC FERP is prepared to assist new arrivals in maximizing their potential of achieving a position that best suits their level of skills, knowledge, and experience.

-Monthly workshops include Government Employment Tips, Employment Overview for the Yokosuka area, Resume Writing, Interview Techniques, Getting Started Teaching English and English Teachers Networking Group.
+Monthly workshops include 10 Steps to Federal Employment, Employment Overview for the Yokosuka area, Resume Writing, Interview Techniques, Getting Started Teaching English and English Teachers Networking Group.

-The FERP Coordinator can also assist you with:
+The FERP Coordinators can also assist you with:

 So if you need to type your resume, use the internet for job searches, improve your skills or get employment information: Consider your Yokosuka Fleet and Family Support Center as a one-stop job search information center.